ComputerEnchiladas/mahrio-midterm/README.md

 With hardware setup complete you may now power the Raspberry Pi.

-## Install Dependencies
+## Clone this Repo and Install Dependencies
+Clone this repo using `git clone https://github.com/ComputerEnchiladas/mahrio-motion-server-mobile.git` under WNM499.

-After __git clone https...__ enter the repo by using `cd mahrio-motion-server-mobile`.
+Next enter the repo by using `cd mahrio-motion-server-mobile`.
 Then run the following commands to install dependencies.
 - ```npm install``` - server dependencies
 - ```bower install``` - client dependencies